finnix/finnix-live-build/README.md

 * live-build, built from [live-build git HEAD](https://salsa.debian.org/rfinnie/live-build).
     * This is available as a git submodule in this repository.
     * While upstream HEAD is usually fine, the link above (and this repository's submodule) points to a Finnix-specific branch which is usually in sync with upstream, but sometimes includes fixes/changes which have not (yet) been accepted upstream.
-* Additional required packages: debuilt python3-jinja2 librsvg2-bin fonts-liberation2
+* Additional required packages: debootstrap debian-archive-keyring apt-utils gzip bzip2 xz-utils cpio file coreutils rsync wget python3-jinja2 librsvg2-bin fonts-liberation2

 This can be built on dedicated hardware, in a virtual machine, or in a systemd-nspawn container.
 Building in a chroot within one of these environments is supported.
 Docker and LXD containers are not supported, as they do not allow mounting proc/devpts (even the container-specific restricted versions), required by live-build/debootstrap.

-The default build directory will be ```build/lb/``` from the script directory.
+The default build directory will be `build/lb/` from the script directory.

-## Builds
+## Scheduled builds

 * Weekly AMD64 builds are made on the [GitHub finnix-live-build "schedule" workflow](https://github.com/finnix/finnix-live-build/actions?query=workflow%3Aschedule), with ISO build artifacts uploaded.
 The "ci" workflow is built on each push as an indication, but artifacts are not available.
 * Daily AMD64 builds are made on a [container in a colocated environment](https://ci.colobox.com/colobox/finnix-live-build-amd64/), with ISO build artifacts uploaded to [snapshots.finnix.org](https://snapshots.finnix.org/ci/finnix-live-build-amd64/).